On the inclusion of non-concurrent controls in platform trials with an interim analysis: Simulation Study

 Table \ref{tab_params} summarizes the values of the design parameters that we consider in the simulation study.
-In particular, the futility bound $\alpha_1$ varies from 0.1 to 0.95.
-We do not consider the extreme bounds of 0 and 1, as they result in either always conducting a separate analysis based only on the period 2 data or always using the regression model, and thus the analysis is marginally unbiased in these cases.
+In particular, the treatment effect in Arm 1 $\theta_1$ varies from -1 to 1.
 The sample sizes per arm and period are varied in such a way that the impact of two ratios on the operating characteristics can be investigated.
 First, the ratio between the sample sizes in periods 1 and 2, $r = n_{01}/n_{02} = n_{11}/n_{12}$, which is varied from 1/15 to 10.
 Thus, the sample size per arm in period 1 can then be expressed as a multiple of the sample size per arm in period 2, which is kept constant.
 Second, the allocation ratio in Arm 1 and the control arm, denoted by $a = n_{11}/n_{01} = n_{12}/n_{02}$, is also varied from 1/15 to 10, allowing to examine the behavior of the methods under different allocation ratios.
-In particular, the sample size in Arm 1 is $a$-times larger/smaller with respect to the sample size in the control arm, which is kept constant.
+In particular, the sample size in Arm 1 is larger/smaller by a factor of $a$ with respect to the sample size in the control arm, which is kept constant.
 The sample sizes in Arm 2 and the control arm in period 2 are always set to 150.
 The strength of the time trend $\lambda$ is varied from $-0.15$ to $0.15$, i.e., considering both increase and decrease in the mean response over time.
+In settings with varying $r$, $a$, and $\lambda$, the treatment effect $\theta_1$ was chosen such that a fixed design analysis of Arm 1 would result in approximately 80\% power.